Reputation plugin

 - score multiplier;

 Each bucket uses discrete time windows that are specified.
-By default, two buckets are defined for Redis:
+By default, one bucket with a time window of 30 days is defined for Redis:

 buckets = [